MedHabibManai/MiniProjet/README.md

 MessagerieGRPC:
 1. Create a Maven project:
+2. Add the dependencies and the plugins in the pom.xml file
+3.  reload with (Maven Update project)
-2. Generate the Java Classes from the Protobuf Definition (gRPC plugin and protoc must be installed prior) using the following command (change the path) protoc --plugin=protoc-gen-grpc-java=/path/to/protoc-gen-grpc-java --grpc-java_out=. --java_out=. messages.proto
+4. Generate the Java Classes from the Protobuf Definition (gRPC plugin and protoc must be installed prior) using the following command (change the path) protoc --plugin=protoc-gen-grpc-java=/path/to/protoc-gen-grpc-java --grpc-java_out=. --java_out=. messages.proto
-3. Compile and run both the server then client implemenation
+5. Compile and run both the server then client implemenation